kevinvanleer/kmdb/README.md

 * No loading animation while fetching movies
 * Copied React components I created for another project to this one
 * Didn't handle uninitialized database in frontend
+* Did not get chance to add any database modification UI components.

 ## setup